Random Walks on the Generalized Symmetric Group: Cutoff for the One-sided Transposition Shuffle: Introduction

 \section{Introduction}

 Random walks on finite groups have been intensively studied since the 1980s because they are good analogies to real-world problems.
-Aldous and Diaconis gave a detailed introduction to the relationship between random walks on finite groups and the fields of representation theory and combinatorics \cite{strongstation, Aldous1987}.
+Aldous and Diaconis gave a detailed introduction to the relationship between random walks on finite groups and the fields of representation theory and combinatorics \cite{MR0841111, MR0876954}.
 In their exposition, they also introduced the concept of mixing time and cutoff time for random walks.

 In 2019, Bate, Connor, and Matheau-Raven introduced a new type of card shuffling called the \emph{one-sided transposition} (OST) shuffle which defines a particular random walk on the symmetric group.
-They provided a formula for all the eigenvalues of this shuffle and proved a total variation cutoff for this shuffle at time $n \log(n)$ \cite{BCM19}.
+They provided a formula for all the eigenvalues of this shuffle and proved a total variation cutoff for this shuffle at time $n \log(n)$ \cite{MR4312845}.

 In 2020, Matheau-Raven's unpublished Ph.D. dissertation \cite{M20} presented random walks defined by the OST shuffle on the symmetric groups and the hyperoctahedral groups.
 The results included a cutoff time for the OST shuffle on these two groups.
 In the dissertation, Matheau-Raven shared open questions for random walks defined by the OST shuffle on the generalized symmetric groups $G_{m,n}$, and provided outlines of proofs for these questions.
-In this paper, we extend some of the techniques from \cite{M20} to provide a formal proof that the cutoff time for the OST shuffle on the generalized symmetric group is $n \log(n)$.
+In this paper, we extend some of the techniques from \cite{M20} to provide a formal proof that the cutoff time for the unbiased OST shuffle on the generalized symmetric group is $n \log(n)$.
+We also proved a conjecture from \cite{M20} regarding the branching rules for the simple modules of the generalized symmetric group and constructed operators that may prove to be useful for finding the cutoff time for the biased OST shuffle and the random transposition shuffle.